-How to get from Madrid airport to city centre
+How to get from Madrid airport to city center

 Madrid airport is just around 10 kms from downtown, so the ride is usually a short one.
 The options you have include taxis, metro, train, bus and private transfers.

 While a taxi or a pre-booked transfer, (you can easily book a private transfer or group mini-shuttle if you want to save a little bit without sacrificing convenience) would always be the best choice for convenience, if you are looking to save a bit of money the Metro or Train would be a better choice depending on what terminal you arrive into.
-If you are landing in terminal 1, 2 or 3, then I would recommend the Metro.
+If you are landing in terminals 1, 2, or 3, then I would recommend the Metro.
 If terminal 4 then the train is more convenient.
-Each costs about €5 and I have more details below.
+Each cost about €5 and I have more details below.

 If you are staying further afield, then if could be a good choice.
-Be sure to also check if your Madrid hotel offers parking if you do have a rental car.
+Be sure to also check if your Madrid hotel offers to park if you do have a rental car.

 The last option is the bus from Madrid airport to city centre.
 And while the trip ticket is priced at €5, most people would want a faster alternative than a means of transportation that took one hour for such a short journey.
 Here’s a lowdown of what each option offers.

 Taxis from Madrid airport to the city centre

 Madrid airport to city centre by taxi has a €30 flat taxi fare.
 Any other destination that falls outside of the city centre (designated as being inside the M30 Madrid’s city ring road) will be charged based on the readings on the taximeter.